shovo4/example-documentation/docs/docs/index.md

 - **Chapter** - A chapter consists of a lessons on a similar subject, with an accompanying label to describe the lessons.

 - **Lesson Tab** - A lesson tab consists of lessons and/or chapters.
-Lesson tabs aggregate larger concepts and or languages.
+Lesson tabs aggregate larger concepts and/or languages.

 - **Student Account** - An account representing a student, may view and do lessons.
 Can be associated with teacher accounts.
 Can have lessons assigned to them by a teacher.

 - **Teacher Account** - An account representing a teacher.
 Can be associated with student accounts.
-Can assign lessons to students, and monitor their process..
+Can assign lessons to students, and monitor their process.

 - **Parent Account** - An account representing the parent or guardian of a student.
 May be associated with one or more student accounts.
 Can view the progress of an associated student..

 - **Content Creator Account** - An account that is responsible for adding content to the system.
 May also be a teacher account.
-Can upload files to create and organize lessons, lesson groups, and lesson collections.
+Can upload files to create and organize lessons, chapters, and lesson tabs.

 - **Assignment** - A set of lessons assigned to a student account by a teacher account.
 Tracks the assignees progress.